jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 ### 5. Use CoffeScript REPL to Reduce Typing Effort

-JavaScript sometime tends to be verbose in description, such as writing parens or function declaration.
-In REPL, you may prefer CoffeeScript to keep the typing minimal.
+Some people may think JavaScript is verbose in description, especially writing parens or function declaration.
+You may prefer CoffeeScript because of its simple and minimal description.

-When you set `--coffee` in booting JSforce REPL, it use CoffeeScript REPL instead of Node.js REPL.
+When you set `--coffee` option when booting JSforce REPL, it use CoffeeScript REPL instead of Node.js REPL.

 ```
 $ jsforce --coffee
 coffee>
 ```

-If you try to execute a simple SOQL, just type as follows.
-You will see no parens are required to type.
+To execute a simple SOQL, just type as follows.
+You can see no parens are required.

 ```
 coffee> query "SELECT Id, Name FROM Account"